Keyboard shortcuts

 • authors (required) — An array of objects that contain a name field, and optionally an email and url field.
 Each field is a string

-• links — An object that contains a repository field, and optionally a homepage field.
+• links — An object that contains a repository field, and optionally a funding field.
 Each field is a string

 • namespace — The namespace for the Java and Kotlin bindings, defaults to io.github.tree-sitter if not provided